Even those who want a divorce typically find that it is a sad and stressful experience.

 - Limited divorce, otherwise known as legal separation, which does not end the marriage

 To obtain an absolute divorce, you must establish grounds, or reasons, for ending the marriage.
-Maryland recognizes the following as grounds for divorce:
+Maryland recognizes the following as grounds for an absolute divorce:

 - Mutual consent (or an uncontested divorce).
-If you and your spouse do not have any minor children in common and you submit to the court a written settlement agreement that resolves all issues, a judge will quickly grant a divorce decree.
+If you and your spouse submit to the court a written settlement agreement that resolves all issues of your marital property, alimony, monetary award, retirement accounts, children, if any, and child support, a judge will quickly issue a divorce decree with no separation period required.

 - One-year separation.
 You and your spouse must have lived separately and apart from one another for a continuous period of one year, and not had sexual relations during that time.

 - Adultery.
-One spouse has had voluntary sexual intercourse with a person who is not his or her spouse.
+One spouse has had voluntary sexual intercourse with a person who is not his or her spouse and it was not condoned or forgiven.

 - Desertion.
 An unjustified abandonment (leaving the home) with intention of terminating the marriage may be cited under certain circumstances.